Aspose/releases.aspose.com/content/en/barcode/python-net/new-releases/aspose.barcode-for-python-via-.net-24.7.0-macos-10.14-mojave-x86_64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This wheel contains Aspose.BarCode for Python via .NET version 24.7.0, built for macOS 10.14 (Mojave) and targeting the x86_64 architecture.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Good news for macOS developers!
+Aspose.BarCode for Python via .NET 24.7.0 (macOSx64) provides a reliable barcode solution for macOS environments.
+Experience augmented image comparison and QR code recognition capabilities with the latest release.

+### Barcode Image Verification

+Easily perform barcode image comparison and analysis using the latest Python barcode API release.
+It brings a supercharged image comparison algorithm and enables you to implement this functionality into your Python applications.

+### Updated QR Code Recognition on macOS

+Version 24.7.0 of Aspose.BarCode for Python via .NET empowers QR code recognition with the updated `high-quality` preset.
+Upgrade your macOS-powered applications with the ability to detect QR codes more accurately.

+### Generate Australian Post Barcodes Easily

+The issues related to Australian Post barcode generation have been resolved in this release by updating the `aspose.barcode.generation.AustralianPostParameters` parameter.
+Users can now run the `AustraliaPost` functionality correctly within their macOS applications.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for Python via .NET 24.7.0 Release Notes](https://releases.aspose.com/barcode/python-net/release-notes/2024/aspose-barcode-for-python-via-dotnet-24-7-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}